bayendor/prag_prog_ruby/README.md

 Pragmatic Studio -- Ruby Programming
 ===================================

-This is a Ruby prep course provided Turing.io
+This is a Ruby prep course from Pragmatic Studio provided by Turing.io for incoming students